huaminghuangtw/Evergreen-Notes/Permanent-Notes/Simple is beautiful.md

 * Complex is easy.
 Simple is hard.
 * [Simplicity is not simple.
 Simple is not easy.](https://www.youtube.com/watch?v=SxdOUGdseq4)
-* It's easy to complicate things.
-It's hard to simplify things.
+* It’s easy to complicate things.
+It’s hard to simplify things.
 Simplicity requires ruthlessness.
 * It takes much longer to simplify than it does to complicate.
 Simplicity really is the ultimate form of sophistication.

 ---